carpdiem/carpdiem.github.io/_misc/Quaratine-Projects.markdown

 Enter the quarantine.

-Ok, maybe not a full quarantine, but at least we've had a shelter-in-place order here in Silicon Valley since... mid-March?
+Ok, maybe not a full quarantine, but at least we've had a shelter-in-place order here in Silicon Valley since… mid-March?
 And lots of places started voluntarily closing even a few weeks before that.

 In particular, all of the table tennis clubs have been closed for about three months now, and if you know me at all, you know that I love table tennis.
 On an average week, I spend 10-12 hours training and playing at various clubs.
 So, with no clubs open, and with only a tiny, one-car garage at home that a table would never fit in, I've had plenty of free time on my hands.